matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 ...may return an error with `M_UNAUTHORIZED` errcode with HTTP status code 401.
 This indicates that the user must authenticate with OpenID and supply a valid `access_token`.

-`requestToken` and `submitToken` endpoints are excluded from the auth check because they are used in the registration process before the user has an MXID and therefore cannot log in with OpenID.
-It is up to the IS to manage its privacy obligations appropriately when fulfilling these requests, bearing in mind that the user has not explicitly indicated their agreement to any documents, and may abort the registration process without doing so.

 All other endpoints require authentication by the client supplying an access token either via an `Authorization` header with a `Bearer` token or an `access_token`